 Planning for the Twin Cities' first light-rail project, the Hiawatha line, began in the 1990s.
 The Metropolitan Council (the regional MPO that operates Metro Transit) had to acquire land for tracks and related support services.
-Various neighborhood groups, including local politicians, lobbied Metro Transit to dedicate some of the space not dedicated to train track or related uses to a multiuse path.
-Metro Transit had not, up to that point, provided dedicated bicycling facilities and was leery to include anything that didn't directly serve transit.
+Various neighborhood groups, including local politicians, lobbied Metro Transit to dedicate some of the space not specifically needed for train tracks or related uses to a multiuse path.
+Until that time, Metro Transit had not provided dedicated bicycling facilities and was leery to include anything that didn't directly serve transit.
 However, the advocates ultimately persuaded the agency to build and maintain the 4.7-mile path.

-(It serves only a portion of the rail line, roughly between 46th Street Station and 11th Avenue South, just past Cedar-Riverside Station.
-The City of Minneapolis later lengthened the path past 11th, but Metro Transit was not involved in that project.)
-Having no experience in path engineering, there were problems with the original design, including asphalt that was too thin, resulting in plants growing through the surface.
-Over the ensuing years, the surface was replaced, signage was added and improved, and Metro Transit contracted with the City of Minneapolis to clear snow in the winter.
+With no experience in path engineering, there were problems with the original design.
+For example, the asphalt was too thin, resulting in plants growing through the surface of the trail.
+In addition, many aspects of managing the trail were not planned for, including adequate maintenance and signage.
+Over the ensuing years, the trail surface was replaced, signage was added and improved and new signs were added, and Metro Transit contracted with the City of Minneapolis to clear snow in the winter.
 The path opened at the same time as rail service: June 26, 2004.
 The Hiawatha Line was later renamed the Blue Line, but the Hiawatha LRT Path name remains.
+Although the path serves only a portion of the rail line, roughly between 46th Street Station and 11th Avenue South, just past Cedar-Riverside Station.
+The City of Minneapolis later lengthened the path past 11th, but Metro Transit was not involved in that project.